 One of the things I was hoping to see at Eastercon was the promised new fiction magazine from PS Publishing, Postscripts.
 In the event it didn't make it out in time.
 The delay is primarily due to getting all of the contributing authors to sign the 150 hardcover edition copies.
-The last I heard from Peter Crowther was that he hopes everyone will have
+The last I heard from Peter Crowther was that he hopes everyone will have their copies by the end of May, which is not far off.
+In the meantime, however, he was kind enough to send me a PDF to peruse.

 So what have we got?
 To start with the magazine is large.
 There are over 150 pages of it.
 Obviously that is offset by it being digest size, so it doesn't get as many words on a page as, say, Interzone, but it is still impressive.
 There are thirteen stories, including contributions from Gene Wolfe, Brian Aldiss and Ramsay Campbell.
-There is a poem by Ray Bradbury, and there are three nonfiction pieces, including the introduction Christopher Fowler which essentially his Guest of Honor speech from last year's FantasyCon.
+There is a poem by Ray Bradbury, and there are three non-fiction pieces, including the introduction by Christopher Fowler which is essentially his Guest of Honor speech from last year's FantasyCon.
 I had really wanted that speech for Emerald City #100, because it fitted right in with the theme, but I guess I should be pleased that Fowler got paid for it.